Black-Kro/kro-ui/docs/pages/components/dialog.md

     <template #title>Normal Dialog</template>

     <span>Hello world, this is just a normal dialog.
-Make sure you don't annoy your users with these hecking things!</span>
+Make sure you don't annoy your users with these heckin' things!</span>

     <template #controls="{ close }">
         <kro-button @click="close">Cancel</kro-button>